-Agates are not mentioned as one of the gems which God used to adorn Lucifer upon his creation (Ezekiel 28:13).
+Agates are not mentioned as one of the gems which God used to adorn Lucifer (later, Satan the devil) upon his creation (Ezekiel 28:13).
 It is also not mentioned in the Bible in relation to any of the foundation or gate stones in the New Jerusalem (Revelation 21:19 - 21).

 In all major Bible versions used in this gemstone series, the word shebu was rendered "agate" in Exodus 28:19.
-The prophets Isaiah and Ezekiel mention agates, but the word is derived from kadkod (Strong's #H3539), which means a "sparkling gem" or what is produced when striking fire from a metal forge.
+The prophets Isaiah and Ezekiel mention them, but the word they use is derived from kadkod (Strong's #H3539), which means a "sparkling gem" or what is produced when striking fire from a metal forge.

 And I will make thy windows of agates, and thy gates of carbuncles, and all thy borders of pleasant stones (Isaiah 54:12, King James Bible).

 Syria was thy merchant by reason of the multitude of the wares of thy making: they occupied in thy fairs with emeralds, purple, and broidered work, and fine linen, and coral, and agate (Ezekiel 27:16, King James Bible).

 Agates, composed of silica with about the same hardness as quartz (6.5 to 7 on the Mohs hardness scale), are one of several varieties of chalcedony stones.
 They can be colorless or have several layers (bands) of different colors such as white, red, gray and others.